OscarDS/pymemdyn/README.md

 pyMEMdyn Version 1.1
 ================================================================================

-pyMEMdyn  is a  standalone  python package  to  setup membrane molecular dynamics calculations using the gromacs set of programs.
+pyMEMdyn is  a standalone python  package to setup  membrane molecular dynamics  calculations  using the  **GROMACS**  set  of programs.
 The package can be  used either in a desktop environment,  or in a cluster with popular queuing systems such as Torque or Slurm.

 ### Modeling Modules